-- If you want your eyeshadow to stay put all day and not crease besides wanting the eyeshadow color to really pop out – use a good primer before you go in with the eye shadow.
+- If you want your eyeshadow to stay put all day and not crease, and want its color to really pop out – use a good primer before you go in with it.

-On the other hand, if you want to make a less pigmented eyeshadow look vibrant and poppy, cover your eyelid with a white eyeliner first.
+On the other hand, if you desire a less pigmented eyeshadow look that is vibrant and poppy, cover your eyelid with a white eyeliner first.
 This helps to cancel out the color of your skin and it creates an even base for your eyeshadow.

-- For the bottom area of your eye (that is just near the lash line) – use a dark shade of eyeshadow, for the area above that, use a medium shade and for the top, use a light shade and blend them well.
+- For the bottom area of your eye (near the lash line) – use a dark shade of eyeshadow, for the area above that, use a medium shade and for the top, use a light shade (possibly with a subtle shimmer) and blend them well.

-Eyebrows are often underrated, and I can’t begin to stress how important they are to provide a structure to your face.
-Well groomed brows are indeed a game changer, they frame the eyes and they drastically ‘up’ your beauty quotient.
+Eyebrows are often underrated, and I can’t begin to stress how important they are to provide structure to your face.
+Well groomed brows are indeed a game changer; they frame the eyes and they drastically improve your look.
 If you are someone who has over-plucked them, then worry not, because just a little bit of added definition will make a big impact!

 Want some tips?

-- There are various brow products available in the market.
-Pick a shade that best suits you hair color and fill in any gaps using the product.
+- There are various brow pencils and other products available on the market.
+Pick a shade that best suits your hair color and fill in any gaps using the product.